 India is our prayer focus for Secret Church 16: A Global Gospel in a World of Religions.
-Join with us as we learn more about India and how we can pray.
+Join us as we learn more about India and how we can pray.

 This is part one in a series of stories about three Christians who are making a difference in India.
 Stay tuned for more about their lives and ministries and for ways you can pray for them.

-Beating to the Jesus Beat
+Beating to the Jesus Beat as an Indian Christian

-As a 22 year old in college, Aryan* had a lot going for him.
+As a 22-year-old in college, Aryan* had a lot going for him.
 He was popular, a cool musician who never had to look very hard for friends.
 Wherever he went, people flocked to him.
 His bands always drew a huge crowd for every show.
 Yet somehow Aryan couldn’t seem to feel comfortable in his own skin.
 He always looked for something more, something else to satisfy him.

 He marveled at his friend, Sandeep, a plain, average guy who honestly didn’t have much going for him in the popularity department.
 Sandeep had friends, but not in the massive numbers that Aryan was accustomed to.
 He wore the same three shirts every week and never had the money to party on the weekends or go to a nice restaurant.
 What kept Aryan coming back to talk to Sandeep, though, was his insatiable optimism.
 He seemed to be comfortable with who he was and even joyful about it.